Survey finds Nordic data centre market full of promise – and naivety

 - When the survey was last conducted in 2016, sustainability was dead last in the list in 26th place of most significant data center challenges – it is now fourth behind security, energy, and operating costs.

 “The global race to digitise has increasingly revealed data storage and management at the critical ‘nerve centre' of strategic business decisions.
 Home to both incredible potential for both risk and reward, I am amazed that 60% of the respondents are still not sure in which country their data resides” says DigiPlex CEO Gisle M. Eckhoff.

-“Given the incredible impact location can have on a data centre’s operation, security and value, this ignorance is dangerous and costly.”
+“Given the incredible impact location can have on a data center's operation, security and value, this ignorance is dangerous and costly.”

-According to the survey, the global deployment of technologies like AI, AR, and data analytics has seen a great increase in the prominence of data centres at C-level.
+According to the survey, the global deployment of technologies like AI, AR, and data analytics has seen a great increase in the prominence of data centers at C-level.

 70 percent of companies assert the most prominent source of disruption that is expected to change core business models with a substantial impact on revenue and margins is coming from cloud computing, with big data and analytics (69 percent), and AI and ML (66 percent) close on its heels.

 Eckhoff says with all these factors considered, an enormous change in business models, structures, operations, and sustainability is clearly on the very near horizon.

 “Cloud and Big Data Analytics will be among the main disruption factors on the short track for all company business models.
 74 percent of the companies surveyed say that their survival will be dependent on digital conversion, and this ‘Digitize or Die' trend will lead to new investments in sustainable data centers,” says Eckhoff.